Navya-shaji/Navya-shaji/README.md

 </p>

 ---

-## 🎯 **My Developer Journey**
+🎯 My Developer Journey
-> "I started my journey with a curiosity about how websites work.
-As I explored more, I fell in love with front-end development, and now I'm learning full-stack development with the MERN stack.
-Every day is a new opportunity to grow and build!"
+"With a background in Mathematics, I’ve always loved solving problems and thinking logically.
+My curiosity about how websites work sparked a deep passion for technology, which led me to explore the world of coding.
+I initially fell in love with front-end development, and this interest quickly grew into a strong desire to become a full-stack developer.

+Through dedication and consistent learning, I completed the MERN Stack—mastering MongoDB, Express.js, React.js, and Node.js.
+Every day in this journey has been an exciting opportunity to learn, build, and grow.
+I'm passionate about creating meaningful, scalable web applications that make a difference."

 **💡 Lessons I’ve learned:**
 ✅ Building projects makes learning faster and deeper.